 There’s the burning sensation that you feel in your muscles after a certain amount of continuous use.
 That’s caused by lactic acid, and it’s good.
 It doesn’t harm you, and it’s part of the process by which your muscles grow.

 There’s getting hot, sweaty, and a little short of breath.
 Also necessary, at least sometimes, and not a problem unless you’re actually having trouble breathing.

 Then there’s the sharp sensation of a pulled muscle, or a joint grinding together.
 That’s bad.
 Any kind of sharp pain means you’re injuring yourself, and you need to stop.
 Don’t tough it out, don’t push through the pain- just stop.

-If you’re following my guidelines- staying below 75% 1RM, and not using inherently dangerous exercises- you won’t be in much danger of injury.
+If you’re following my guidelines- staying below 80% 1RM, and not using inherently dangerous exercises- you won’t be in much danger of injury, at all.
 But if something does start to hurt, stop working the affected joint for the rest of the day, and in the future, either use a lower weight, or replace that exercise with a different one.